-With the cracked section adjoining smooth paint, your piece might not look quite right.
-To blend the new-old with the new, I use a worn piece of 120-grit sandpaper (Photo D).
-Run the abrasive across some of the wider cracks and scratch through some of the smoother sections that might naturally see some signs of regular use.
-Depending on the amount of history you want to replicate, you might choose to sand through both layers of paint to reveal the stained undercoat in a few spots that would have seen the most wear, such as the tops of stretchers and the bottoms of the legs.
+To blend the new/old with the new, I use a worn piece of 120-grit sandpaper (Photo D).
+Run the abrasive across some of the wider cracks and scratch through some of the smoother sections.
+Depending on the amount of history you want to replicate, you might choose to sand through the paint in areas that would have seen the most wear, such as the tops of stretchers and the bottoms of the legs.

 Finally, wipe off any dust and then apply two coats of high performance poly to lock in the years.
-The satin topcoat gives the piece a protective, even-looking sheen and a little extra protection so that it doesn’t look any older before its time.
+The satin topcoat gives the piece an even-looking sheen, and a little extra protection so that it doesn’t look any older before its time.

 Crackle Color Combinations

 I think one of the most interesting aspects about crackling is how the colors work with each other.
-Black on red offers a much different look than red on black.
+Green on red offers a much different look than red on green (middle two).

 You must be logged in to write a comment.
 Log In